bodemann/autoversion/README.md

 autoversion does this by scanning specifically given or all source files for a language specific definition and increments it.
-In effect autoversion changes the source code. autoversion can easily be added to the pre-commit hook of git which we will describe below.
+In effect autoversion changes the source code. autoversion can easily be added to the pre-commit hook of git, see [here](https://verdantfox.com/blog/how-to-use-git-pre-commit-hooks-the-hard-way-and-the-easy-way) for a description.
 An alternative would be calling it from a makefile.

 In case of a Go codebase autoversion will scan all .go files searching for `const AutoVersion = ` and will increase the last number of the following version string.
 For example